rcasto/simple-track/README.md

 ## Additional Info
 Internally this library utilizes the [Beacon API](https://developer.mozilla.org/en-US/docs/Web/API/Beacon_API) to fire off the event to the analytics endpoint provided from the client.

+If the Beacon API is not supported by the client, however, it will fallback to using the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).

-At the end of the day your analytics endpoint service will receive a `POST` request with event of the following shape:
+At the end of the day your analytics endpoint service will receive a `POST` request with event as a JSON object of the following shape:
 ```javascript
 /**
 * @typedef Event